3 ECTS credits

 Eindcompetenties

-Students who complete this course will be able to
+Students who complete this course should be able to

-• Observe and explain cultural behaviours with a critical eye
+• Observe and explain cultural behaviours from the perspective of intercultural interaction;

-• Critically reflect on intercultural experiences and mobilize personal cultural trajectory as resources
+• Critically reflect on own intercultural experiences and mobilize personal cultural trajectory as resources;

 Grading